fletchersarip93/feature-user-access-service/README.md

    (ignore the quotes), expect that the API should work as follows:
    * At first all users should have no access to all features.
 So doing GET on any user and feature should return canAccess=FALSE.
    * After doing POST to enable features on some users, doing GET on the respective user and feature should then return canAccess=TRUE.
+   * Doing GET on any non-existing user email or non-existing feature name will return 404 Not Found response.
+This is because the API expects that the given user email or feature name should be one of the existing entities in the database.
+   * Doing POST on any non-existing user email or non-existing feature name will return 304 Not Modified response.
+This is because the API expects that the given user email or feature name should be one of the existing entities in the database.
 3. Call the API (both GET and POST) with HTTP Basic Authentication using any other user without "PRODUCT_MANAGER" authority, e.g. username = "ben@emaildomain.com" and password = "abc123"
    (ignore the quotes), expect the API to return 403 Forbidden.
 This is to show that the API cannot be used by a user that does not have Product Manager authority.